hivesolutions/appier/doc/app.md

-The basic `App` should seldom be inherited from, instead opt for inheriting from  `APIApp` or `WebApp`, depending on whether you're building just an API or a complete Web App with an user interface.
+The basic `App` should seldom be inherited from, instead opt for inheriting from  `APIApp` or `WebApp`, depending on whether you're building just an API or a complete Web App with a user interface.
 These will provide default behaviours that are more appropriate to each scenario.
 For example, by inheriting from `WebApp` instead, the following behaviours are done by default:

 * Provide a default handler for the index route, so that the developer can visit the app through the browser the moment he launches it (without writing any handlers yet).
-* Redirects the user to the login page when acess is denied to a particular resource.
+* Redirects the user to the login page when access is denied to a particular resource.
 * Provides a default HTML error page.
 * Defaults 'service' to False.